Flipping Out (film): Production

 The film was produced by Israel's Topia Communications and Cinephil and the National Film Board of Canada.
 Yoav Shamir described it as a sequel to his 2003 documentary Checkpoint, which follows Israeli soldiers in disputed Green Zone territories.
 His intention was to show what happens to the soldiers after they have gone through what he portrayed in the previous film.

 Release

 The film premiered on September 30, 2007 at the Haifa International Film Festival.
 It was screened in the Forum section of the 58th Berlin International Film Festival.
 It was also shown on the Sundance Channel.

 Reception

-Variety wrote that the film has a slower pace than Shamir's previous films, and that it unfortunately "doesn't compensate by offering richer dramatic meat or particularly useful psychological insight."
+Variety wrote that the film has a slower pace than Shamir's previous films, and that it "doesn't compensate by offering richer dramatic meat or particularly useful psychological insight."
 The critic continued:

 Too many storylines tend to dilute the strongest strands, while pic misses a trick by scrimping on viewpoints of local Indians.
 Lensing by Yoav Shamir himself is competent, but transfer to 35mm looks blurry and curiously drab given the story's colorful setting.
 Abundant use of onscreen textual information contributes to pic's general made-for-TV look.